johnfelipe/geckomath/README.md

 0. Dependencies
 ---------------

-Geckomath depends on a working LaTeX distribution at the moment.
+Geckomath depends on a working LaTeX distribution at the moment (and probably will forever).
 For Windows, you just need to visit

     http://miktex.org/2.9/setup